Syed ArhamSyed Arham(Author)

 • To maximize space, empty columns first and start with face cards like Kings and Queens.

-• Place low cards, such as Aces and Deuces, in Foundations wherever feasible.
+• Place low cards – such as Aces and Deuces – in the foundations wherever feasible.

-• Use vacant areas for storing cards.
-However, only do that if necessary, as it can get confusing otherwise.
+• Use vacant areas for storing cards, but, only if necessary.
+Otherwise, things can get confusing.

 Canfield Solitaire